earthly/website/blog/_posts/2021-10-22-bash-string.md

 ```

 And giving this output:

 ``` ini
 Head: b
 Rest: ash
 ```

-The way this works is you are telling the parameter expansion to return a new string starting a position one, which drops the first character.
+This substring works by telling the parameter expansion to return a new string starting a position one, which drops the first character.

 ### Bash Last Character

-To return the last character of a string in bash, I can use the same single argument substring parameter expansion but use negative indexes which will start from the end of the string.
+To return the last character of a string in bash, I can use the same single-argument substring parameter expansion but use negative indexes, which will start from the end.

 ``` bash
 #!/bin/bash